disclaimer

 • Persons granted exemption from registering as a sexual offender under the Idaho Code § 18–8310.

-• A juvenile whose photograph and fingerprint was collected when in custody, as seen in the Idaho Code § 20–516.
+• A juvenile whose photograph and fingerprint were collected when in custody, as seen in the Idaho Code § 20–516.

-• Any juvenile offender with crimes listed under the Idaho Code § 20–525A and meets eligibility requirements.
+• Any juvenile offender with crimes listed under the Idaho Code § 20–525A who meets eligibility requirements.

 • Persons having DNA records stored on the state database, but the conviction for which the DNA record was put on the database has been reversed or dismissed, following Idaho Code § 19–5513.

 Except an individual or offender falls into these categories, an expungement is not likely in the state of Idaho.
 Offenders or individuals who are ineligible for expungement may sometimes try the withheld judgment route.
-In Idaho, alleged violators that plead guilty to a misdemeanor or felony charge are allowed to ask for a withheld judgment from the court.
-Withheld judgment means there will be no record of conviction against the accused, but the offender must serve the probation, sentence, or punishment.
-Afterward, individuals may request for the court to dismiss the case.
+In Idaho, alleged violators who plead guilty to a misdemeanor or felony charge are allowed to ask for a withheld judgment from the court.
+Withheld judgment means that there is typically no record of conviction against the accused, but the offender must still serve the probation, sentence, or punishment.
+Afterward, individuals may request that the court dismiss the case.
 Once the court grants the request, the offender may deny being convicted of a crime before.

 How to Expunge Criminal Records in Idaho